Have You Suffered a Medical Misdiagnosis?

-If a patient does survive a misdiagnosis, the delay in treatment may continue to impact their lives in the long-run.
+If a patient does survive a misdiagnosis, the delay in treatment may continue to impact their lives in the long run.
 For instance, a missed wrist fracture can limit a person’s ability to carry out their job, meaning they have to seek alternative employment.
-A delayed diagnosis of cauda equina syndrome, whereby the nerves in the lower back are compressed, can result in paralysis, sexual dysfunction and bowel dysfunction.
-Clearly, this will impact every area of a person’s life, affecting the career, relationships and hobbies.
+A delayed diagnosis of cauda equina syndrome, whereby the nerves in the lower back are compressed, can result in paralysis, sexual dysfunction, and bowel dysfunction.
+Clearly, this will impact every area of a person’s life, affecting their career, relationships, and hobbies.

 Can misdiagnosis be malpractice?